ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ### `.blueprint.json` and @appnest/readme

 In the root of all of our Ansible repositories, we include a file named `.blueprint.json`.
 This file stores variables that are used in our `.start.sh` script.
 Most of the variables stored in `.blueprint.json` are used for generating documentation.
 All of our documentation is generated using variables and document partials that we feed into a project called [@appnest/readme](https://github.com/andreasbm/readme) (which is in charge of generating the final README/CONTRIBUTING guides).
 When @appnest/readme is run, it includes the variables stored in `.blueprint.json` in the context that it uses to inject variables in the documentation.
-You can view the documentation partials by checking out the `./.modules/docs` folder which is actually a submodule that is shared across all of our Ansible projects.
+You can view the documentation partials by checking out the `./.modules/docs` folder which is a submodule that is shared across all of our Ansible projects.

 For every role that is included in our eco-system, we require certain fields to be filled out in the `.blueprint.json` file.
 Lucky for you, most of the fields in the file are auto-generated.
 The fields that need to be filled out as well as descriptions of what they should contain are listed in the chart below: